capitalch/bika/docs/tracking.md

 # Research
 1. Check in database if without sequence auto increment id is possible

+# 27-08-2022
+1. Successful deployment of dev server and react client build at cloudjiffy and its configuration: 2 hrs

+# 26-08-2022: 4 hrs
+1. Successfully implemented Ariadne with GraphQL in Flask server: 4 hrs

 # 25-08-2022: 8 hrs
 1. logging investigation completed: 2 hrs